aksudogukan/aksudogukan.github.io/_news/announcement_8.md

 related_posts: false
 ---

 I have joined Assoc.
-Prof. Ihsen Alouani's team as a Research Fellow at the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast.
+Prof. Ihsen Alouani's team as a Research Fellow at the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast (QUB).